WPI 352.01 Tortious Interference With Contract—Burden of Proof on the Issues—No Affirmative Def...

 To recover on a claim of tortious interference with contract,(name of plaintiff)has the burden of proving each of the following propositions:

-(1) That at the time of the conduct at issue,(name of plaintiff)was a party to a valid contract with(name of breaching party)[to(state purpose of contract)];
+(1) That at the time of the conduct at issue,(name of plaintiff)was a party to a valid contract with(name of contracted party)[to(state purpose of contract)];

 (2) That(name of defendant)knew of the existence of that contract;

-(3) That(name of defendant)intentionally induced or caused(name of breaching party)to breach the contract with(name of plaintiff)] [prevented(name of plaintiff)'s performance of the contract] [caused(name of plaintiff)'s performance to be more expensive or burdensome];
+(3) That(name of defendant)[intentionally induced or caused(name of contracted party)to breach the contract with(name of plaintiff)] [prevented(name of plaintiff)'s performance of the contract] [caused(name of plaintiff)'s performance to be more expensive or burdensome];

 (4) That(name of defendant)'s interference was for an improper purpose or by improper means, as defined later in these instructions; and